trevordmiller/device-setup/CONTRIBUTING.md

 ## Integrations

-All integrations are in GitHub settings.
+All integrations are in GitHub settings and the `.github/` folder.